StGrozdanov/portfolio/README.md

 ## Project Description

 Personal portfolio and place where I can share my work with the world.
 My original intention was to apply the learned from the React course, which I am currently studying, by starting with simple operations and improving them overtime.

+You can view the application here - https://st-grozdanov-portfolio.web.app/

-##### Challenges i faced
+### Challenges i faced

 I developed the so called `one page` application for a very first time.
 Beforehand i had experience with routing single page applications and multipage apps so i tried to implement the same principles in this one pager and they didn't work.
 It was research time ...